MultiPoolMiner/MultiPoolMiner/README.txt

 -CoinName [Zcash, ZeroCoin etc.]
 	Limit mining to the listed coins only; this is also a per-pool setting (see Advanced Configuration).
 Use commas to separate multiple values.
-	Note: Only the pools ending in ...Coins expose the coin name in their API.
+	Note: Only the pools ending in ...-Coin expose the coin names in their API.

 -ConfigFile [Path\ConfigFile.txt]
 	The default config file name is '.\Config.txt'